 I have some family members who rarely eat vegetables.
 I have tried so many different vegetable recipes over the holidays and have been largely unsuccessful.
 I took an old corn casserole recipe of mother's and kicked it up.
 The relatives love it!
 It's now a holiday must have and it's so easy to do.
-My rule of thumb; you can't miss with bacon!—Mildred Caruso, Brighton, Tennessee
+My rule of thumb; you can't miss with bacon! —Lynn Caruso, Gilroy, California

 - 2 packages (10 ounces each) frozen corn, thawed

 - 1/4 teaspoon salt

 - 1/4 teaspoon pepper

 - 1 package (8-1/2 ounces) cornbread/muffin mix